btl-km/Pig-Game/README.md

  This is one of the projects thaught in a Udemy course: https://www.udemy.com/the-complete-javascript-course/learn/v4/overview

-A kind of dice game has 2 players, playing in rounds.
+A type of dice game with 2 players, playing in rounds.

 In each turn, a player rolls a dice as many times as he whishes.
 Each result gets added to his ROUND score.